-Jan.
-16 '23 UPDATE: Curbside composting has arrived in Los Angeles!
-Now all food scraps and food-soiled paper can be placed in your Green 'Organics' Bin, along with yard waste.
+JAN 2023 UPDATE: LA is composting!
+Place all food scraps and food-soiled paper in your Green Bin, along with yard waste!

 Empty all containers, no food or liquids allowed.